DyzLecticus/Zeesoft/V5.0/ZDK/README.md

 A *Classifier* will combine all input SDRs that match the specified dimension into a single footprint to associate with a certain input value.
 The input value can be provided by using a *KeyValueSDR* with a key/value pair with a configurable key.
 The classifications and/or predictions will be attached to the output *KeyValueSDR* using *Classification* objects.

-All *SDRProcessor* instances implement the same pattern/life cycle to ensure the processing is done using multiple threads.
-Please note that bare *SDRProcessor* instances are not thread safe beyond the specified life cycle.

-Please note; This implementation will 'forget' old classifications by default (see maxCount)
+Please note that this classifier implementation will 'forget' old classifications by default (see maxCount).

 Configurable properties;
  * *sizeX*, *sizeY*; Merged output SDR dimensions (input SDRs that do not match are ignored for merge).